 Sammy Dee spent five and a half years touring with Doug in the U.S., Canada and overseas.
-Also, he spent a while living in Louisiana near New Orleans and played with several special musicians which added more influence to his playing style.
+He also spent awhile living in Louisiana near New Orleans and played with several special musicians which added more influence to his playing style.

 In 2005, Sammy Dee toured coast-to-coast on his Red, White & Blues Tour in support of the album.
 And while on tour at his show in Hammond, Louisiana, was awarded by Official Louisiana State Decree as an "Honorary Louisiana Bluesman", a rare and respected recognition.